mad-lab-fau/sensor_position_dataset_helper/README.md

 set_data_folder("PATH/TO/THE_DATASET")
 ```

-You can also overwrite this pass on a per function basis:
+You can also overwrite this pass on a per-function basis:

 ```python
 from sensor_position_dataset_helper import get_all_subjects